sampart/WhiteOctoberSwiftMailerDBBundle/README.md

 Read below about how to construct this entity.

-### 4. Tell SwiftMailer to use the database spooler:
+### 4. Tell SwiftMailer to use the database spooler

 ``` yaml
 swiftmailer: